superasperatus/openai-fine-tuning-cost-estimates/README.md

 Please ensure that you comply with the tiktoken library's licensing and usage guidelines.
 The cost estimate is indicative and based on publicly available pricing at the time of writing; actual costs may vary.

 ## Contact
-If you have any questions or feedback regarding this script, please open an issue in the GitHub repository.
+If you have any questions or feedback regarding this script, please open an issue in the repo.